Research collaboration with mobile tech industry leads to national award

-The collaboration with u-blox came first in the Research Collaboration category at last night’s (22 November) TechWorks Awards 2018, which celebrate the year’s key electronics innovations, people and companies from across the UK and Ireland.
+The collaboration between u-blox and Bristol’s Department of Electrical and Electronic Engineering came first in the Research Collaboration category at last night’s (22 November) TechWorks Awards 2018, which celebrate the year’s key electronics innovations, people and companies from across the UK and Ireland.

-The Bristol and u-blox collaboration, which began in 2012 when u-blox sponsored EPSRC Centre for Doctoral Training in Communications PhD student Leo Laughlin (who is now a Research Fellow in the Communication Systems and Networks Group), won for its R&D project on Reconfigurable Wireless Transceivers for Global Connectivity.
+The Bristol and u-blox collaboration, which began in 2012, won for its R&D project on Reconfigurable Wireless Transceivers for Global Connectivity.

 Mark Beach, Professor of Radio Systems Engineering at the University of Bristol and Manager of the EPSRC Centre for Doctoral Training in Communications, said: “This has been a truly unique collaboration and most rewarding to see it yield such a high calibre outcome.
 We will continue to develop this exciting technology with our partners.”

 Given increasing consumer demand for 4G and 5G network access, the collaboration between Bristol and u-blox represents a major step forward in providing the mobile networks of tomorrow.